-The main shopping streets in the Old Town are Viru, Müürivahe, Suur-Karja, Väike-Karja and Kullassepa.
-For those who prefer to confine themselves to a shopping centre, head to the Viru Centre is the place to find a selection of fashion, homeware and music stores.
+With its wonderful variety of shops, boutiques and speciality stores hidden down side streets, Tallinn will appeal to all shopaholics' senses.
+The main shopping areas in the Old Town are Viru, Müürivahe, Suur-Karja, Väike-Karja and Kullassepa.
+For those who prefer a shopping centre, the Viru Centre is the place to find a selection of fashion, homeware and music stores.

-The Old Town is the place to head for souvenir and antique shopping, while the Katariina Passage is a magical place to observe where medieval-style workshops create glasswork, ceramics, leather goods and quilts right before your very eyes.
+Travellers should visit the Old Town for souvenir and antique shopping, while the Katariina Passage is a magical place to observe where medieval-style workshops create glasswork, ceramics, leather goods and quilts.
 The Central market is worth strolling around, even if only to mingle with the locals.

 The most popular souvenirs from Tallinn are amber jewellery and accessories, Vana Tallinn liqueur, handicraft items like carved wooden beer mugs, felt hats, ceramics and glassware.
-Kalev-brand bittersweet Estonian chocolate, and hand-painted marzipan are also popular souvenirs.
+Kalev-brand bittersweet Estonian chocolate and hand-painted marzipan are also popular souvenirs.

 Become our Tallinn Travel Expert

 We are looking for contributors for our Tallinn travel guide.
 If you are a local, a regular traveller to Tallinn or a travel professional with time to contribute and answer occasional forum questions, please contact us.